p-paul-jonathan/dotfiles/README.md

 # Dotfiles
-Dotfiles for my build of arch linux
+Dotfiles for my build of Arch Linux

 ## Tools Used
 - Terminal: Alacritty
 - Window manager: I3
-- Status bar: i3status with modifications
+- Panel: XFCE4-Panel
+- Shell: zsh

 Add all the shell scripts to /bin/